Slim95Chrisp/triangle-tracker/README.md

 to input 3 length values for each side of a triangle.
 ## Technologies Used
 Languages used are JavaScript, HTML and CSS.
-A web browser such as Chrome and Safari would be used to launch the appliaction.
-An interesting challenge...
+A web browser such as Chrome and Safari would be used to launch the applicaction.
+The challenge was editing the syntax.
+Using the Chrome console & JSFiddle helped.
 ## Setup Instructions
+Input the length values in the form and click Submit.
 ## Behaviour Driven Development
 I established that the application should handle four categories of triangles;
 equilateral, isosceles, scalene and no triagle, when it receives 3 equal lengths;